carreraSilvio/RPGDatabase/README.md

     		}
 		}

+#### Option B
+1. Clone or download the project zip
+2. Inside your project Assets folder create a folder called RPGDatabase
+3. Copy the repo there

 ## Usage
 1. Go to Tools/Database
 2. Pick a tab you want to access the data
 3. Alter the data as you see fit for your game
 4. Do a "File/Save" or close the window to ensure the data is saved
-5. Instanciate an object of type DatabaseManager and fetch the data you need
+5. Instanciate an object of type RPGDatabaseManager
+6. Call the load function
+7. Use the fetch function and specify the list you want to fetch